trochford/Laminar/docs/bigger-picture.md

 * support for introspection and debugging, and
 * identity and authorization.

 Kubernetes builds on top of containers such as Docker and was designed to address issues that arise most dramatically at Web-scale level deployments - issues such as server and component failure.
 At Web-scale, such failures are a daily event.
 CWS ISVs had to tackle recovery and resilience issues head on and so built in redundancy and health-check mechanisms into their cluster management.
 They also had to deal with large scale, new version application rollouts and the need to be able to rollback with no downtime in the event something went wrong.
-B2B ISVs would benefit from these capabilities even though they are not operating at Web-scale.
+However, B2B ISVs would benefit from these capabilities even though they are not operating at Web-scale.

 Combining these technologies with [Immutable Infrastructure] [18] practices, which extend [Continuous Delivery] [19] principles, presents to B2B ISVs the opportunity to have a more robust and reliable experience both for their teams internally and for their customers.
 Key to this combination of technology and practice is having the safety net to rollback system upgrades rapidly and reliably without having to take the system down.
-A change in delivery paradigm is required to gain this benefit.
+A change in delivery mind-set is required to gain this benefit.
 The technology is an enabler, achieving the benefit is up to the DevOps team.

-A further benefit of adopting containers for the B2B ISV is the ability to assimilate new technologies as they become available.
+A further benefit of adopting containers for the B2B ISV is the ability to more rapidly assimilate new technologies as they become available.
 Many new technologies that may be relevant to the B2B ISV are now delivered in container form, e.g. machine learning, NLP, big data, blockchain, etc. These technologies are often constructed as multiple services needing to work together.
 Orchestrated containers are a very good form factor for such delivery.
 Competence in this kind of packaging increases the organizations ability to explore and absorb new technologies that can extend the B2B ISV's value proposition.

+**In theory there is no difference between practice and theory, in practice there is.**

-But the price is having members of the DevOps team gain experience with these capabilities.
+But the price is the investment of having members of the interdisciplinary DevOps team gain experience with these Infrastructure building blocks.
 The team has to be provided the *adaptive capacity*, to borrow from Cadieux's phrasing, to explore how to exploit the technologies to the benefit of the B2B ISV.
-DevOps practitioners are accustom to working through the hard realities of system change, deployment and management.
-This requires hands-on experience.
-They are well versed in this familiar maxim:
+Hands-on experience is needed to work through the hard realities of making system change, deployment and management a predictable, efficient and largely automate process.

-*In theory there is no difference between practice and theory, in practice there is.*

 There are many excellent "how to" articles on working with containers and cluster managers.
 But most DevOps practitioners have constraints on the time-slice they can allocate to experimentation.
 Replicating the articles' recipes typically require setup time.
 And multiple articles require multiple setups.
 The demand of setup time is especially true in the Windows environment as many of these tools have a Unix, if not more specifically Linux, orientation.
 If different team members explore different "how-to" articles, this can introduce redundant setup effort as well as having conclusions drawn from different baselines.

 Ideally a replicable, scaled-down version of the technologies, in a effect a lab, where the tools are available, live and ready to work together would help enable useful experiments to happen.

 Laminar Lab provides a replicable, scaled down version of these kinds of technologies.
 It is open source, downloadable from Github, easy to try out, and repeatable.
 A link to an overview is available below.
 A lab addresses only one factor in the many needed to manage through the evolution of the B2B ISV model, but its simplicity eases exploration and experimentation and hopefully accelerates the learning needed to build out new practices for the DevOps factor.